Adobe Premiere for Forensic Video Analysts

 - Producing derivative evidence and demonstrative products

-Class participation is encouraged.
 Multiple hands-on exercises will be included during each module.
+Class participation is required in order to achieve successful completion of the class.

 A laptop computer must be brought by each student attending this class.
 The student must have administrative privileges on the laptop so that they may install software during the class.
 For more information contact Training@resvid.com